 - In Northern Ireland, contact the Education Authority in your region to find out whether your child qualifies and how to apply.

-In England, Scotland and Wales, school meals are free for all children whose parents or carers get certain benefits.
+In all parts of the UK, school meals are free for children whose parents or carers get certain benefits.
 These include:

 - Income Support income-related Employment and Support Allowance, income-based Jobseeker’s Allowance or the guarantee element of Pension Credit